MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: MHSA-Net overview

 The MHSAB, the core component in MHSA-Net, captures the key local information and outputs the fusion feature $p^{*}(x)$ for the person matching.
 The MHSAB contains four sub-modules: the (1) Multi-Head Self-Attention Mechanism (MHSAM), (2) Feature Regularization Mechanism (FRM), (3) Self-Attention Feature Fusion Module (SAFFM), and (4) Residual Learning Module (RLM).
 MHSAB outputs attention weights $\alpha(x)$, and \textbf{fusion features} $z(x)$ and $p^*(x)$ that capture key local information.
 These $\alpha(x)$, $z(x)$ and $p^*(x)$, will be refined in the Attention Competition Mechanism (ACM).

-The ACM is composed of a series of loss functions and a regularization item; and it updates attention weights and the future features to enhance key attention and suppress unimportant attention.
+The ACM is composed of a series of loss functions and a regularization item; and it updates attention weights $\alpha(x)$, and \textbf{fusion features} $z(x)$ and $p^*(x)$ to enhance key person information and suppress non-key person information.